-We all want to get the best gaming experience but the differences between TN and IPS and VA monitors makes it hard to choose.
+We all want to get the best gaming experience but the differences between TN and IPS monitors makes it hard to choose.
 Apart from that, there are also tons of conflicting opinions on which one is actually the best.

 If you’re feeling confused, don’t fret.
 We’re here to help you decide.